aleck77/vps-solutions/README.md

 ## Firebase Integration

-This project uses Firebase for backend services.
-Ensure your Firebase project is configured correctly and environment variables are set up.
+This project is intended to be used with Firebase services.
+Ensure your Firebase project is configured correctly.

 ## Deployment

-This project is configured for deployment on Firebase App Hosting.
+This project can be deployed to various platforms that support Next.js, including Firebase Hosting.
+Refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+If using Firebase App Hosting, an `apphosting.yaml` file is provided.